When to see your doctor

 Other symptoms

 Tummy ache is another common childhood symptom that causes concern.
 Most of the time tummy aches are not serious and there is no obvious cause, but they should not be ignored if they are associated with persistent vomiting, diarrhoea or loss of appetite.
-(It is unusual for a child to refuse 2 meals in a row unless they are quite sick.)

 For adults, the decision to see their doctor is usually easier.
 As we get older most of us experience vague aches and pains, particularly if we've been doing some different activity, and these can usually be ignored unless they restrict normal activities or last longer than a day or two.
 Symptoms that adults must not ignore include: